-The Group is principally engaged in the design, manufacturing and trading of VGA Cards for desktop PCs, electronics manufacturing services ("EMS"), and manufacturing and trading in other personal computer ("PC") related products and components.
+The Group is principally engaged in the design, manufacturing and trading of VGA Cards for Desktop computer, electronics manufacturing services ("EMS"), and manufacturing and trading in other personal computer ("PC") related products and components.

-The Group manufactures VGA Cards for Original Design Manufacturer/Original Equipment Manufacturer ("ODM/OEM") customers and also manufactures and market VGA Cards and other PC products under its own brands, namely ZOTAC, Inno3D, and Manli.
-The relationships with NVIDIA and AMD, the two globally dominant GPU suppliers, enable the Group to develop cost-competitive, high performance products and solutions to serve its customers.
-VGA Cards remain the core business of the Group for the year under review.
+The Group manufactures VGA Cards for Original Design Manufacturer/Original Equipment Manufacturer ("ODM/OEM") customers and also manufactures and market VGA Cards and other products under its own brands, namely ZOTAC, Inno3D, and Manli.
+The business relationships with NVIDIA and AMD, the two globally dominant GPU suppliers, enable the Group to develop cost-competitive, high performance products and solutions to serve its customers, VGA Cards remain the core business of the Group for the year under review.

-The Group provides EMS to globally recognised brands, including major providers of Automatic Teller Machines ("ATM") and Point-Of-Sales ("POS") systems, storage devices, consumer products, etc..
-Aside from VGA Cards and the EMS business, the Group manufactures and sells other PC related products such as mini-PCs, gaming computers, motherboards, and further derives revenue from trading products and components.
+The Group provides EMS to globally recognized brands, including major providers of Automatic Teller Machines ("ATM") and Point-Of-Sales ("POS") systems, storage devices, and various types of industrial and consumer electronic products.
+Aside from VGA Cards and the EMS business, the Group manufactures and sells other PC related products such as computers, motherboards, and other products and further derives revenue from trading of products and components.